 These condensed interim consolidated financial statements incorporate the financial statements of the Company and its controlled subsidiaries.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The Company's wholly owned subsidiaries include DHI Minerals Ltd. ("DHI") (a Canadian corporation), DHI Minerals (US) Ltd. ("DHI US") (a Nevada corporation), Voyageur Gold Inc. ("Voyageur") (a Canadian corporation) and Nevada Select Royalty, Inc. ("Nevada Select") (a Nevada corporation).
+The Company's wholly owned subsidiaries include DHI Minerals Ltd. ("DHI") (a Canadian corporation), DHI Minerals (US) Ltd. ("DHI US") (a Nevada corporation), Voyageur Gold Inc. ("Voyageur") (a Canadian corporation), Nevada Select Royalty, Inc. ("Nevada Select") (a Nevada corporation), REN Royalties LLC ("REN") (a Nevada corporation) and its 94% owned subsidiary, VEK Associates ("VEK") (a Nevada corporation).